 It is not always possible to allocate a fixed lesson time at lunchtimes for students in Years 7-11.

-Students must bring their Student Planners to their instrumental lessons in order to write down their lesson times.
-They must show their Student Planner to their subject teachers when excusing themselves from lessons.
+Students must bring their device to their instrumental lessons in order to write down their lesson times.
+They must show their device to their subject teachers when excusing themselves from lessons and must sign out in Student Support before attending their lesson.

 If your daughter is going to miss a music lesson due to illness, please inform the teacher directly (via the teacher’s email address) as the school is unable to take responsibility for passing on messages.
 The instrumental staff will be as accommodating as possible when completing the correct number of lessons.